albasry/error-pages/README.md

 > your browser, it sends a request to the
 > server.
 What it receives is a code — an HTTP
 >  status code.
-    Status codes are divided into classes and   subclasses, based on the number it starts with    — from 1 to 5.
-Every class represents different kinds of responses, here are some of common responses.
+> Status codes are divided into classes and subclasses,
+> Every class represents different kinds of responses,
+> here are some of common responses.

 ## Client-side Errors
 * 400